PritamChaudhari23/Software-Notes/8. Artificial Intelligence/azure-ai-code/knowledge-mining/Note.md

 2. index.json
 3. indexer.json
 4. skillset.json
 5. A command OR cmd file which contains script to run and take inputs from the above files.
-Sample response is given below.

 - All the files are similar with very minor changes.
 - create-search or update-search or modify-search cmd file creates a skillset, index and indexer in the Azure search resource.